Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The CMK is used in the attempt is not enabled.
 - [ ] The CMK is used in the attempt is using an alias.

-### A security engineer logs in to the AWS Lambda console.
-With administrator permissions.
+### A security engineer logs in to the AWS Lambda console with administrator permissions.
 The security engineer is trying to view logs in Amazon CloudWatch for a Lambda function that is named my Function.
 When the security engineer chooses the option in the Lambda console to view logs in CloudWatch, an `error loading Log Streams` message appears.
 The IAM policy for the Lambda function's execution role contains the following.
 How should the security engineer correct the error?

 ![Question 17](images/question17.jpg)